 Skin or scar camouflage is tattooing of the skin with different colors of flesh tone pigments.
 Its purpose is to disguise a scar or skin area that is missing pigment or color.
-It is a specialized area of permanent cosmetics that falls under the category of Medical or Paramedical Tattooing.
-This process is also called Corrective Pigment Camouflage (CPC), Corrective Camouflage, Skin Re-pigmentation, Scar Camouflage, Skin Camouflage, Camouflage Tattooing, and Skin Color Tattooing.
+It is a specialized area of permanent cosmetics that falls under the category of medical or paramedical tattooing.
+This process is also called Corrective Pigment Camouflage (CPC), Skin Re-pigmentation, Skin Camouflage, Camouflage Tattooing, and Skin Color Tattooing.
 The science behind pigments and the physiology of human skin and tissue must be understood by the specialist performing these procedures.
 These procedures require advanced knowledge, training, skills, and experience in permanent cosmetics as well as an artistic eye for color and skin tones.

 How People Can Benefit from Scar Camouflage Tattooing

-Psychological studies have shown that self confidence increases when a person’s appearance and body image is improved.
-This can be achieved with medical corrective tattooing.
+Psychological studies have shown that self-confidence increases when a person’s appearance and body image is improved.
+This can be achieved with paramedical tattooing.
 Skin color loss/de-pigmentation can occur from medical procedures, trauma from burns or accidents, congenital anomalies, or different types of skin diseases.
 Medical treatments and surgical procedures can correct or improve the appearance of many types of scars and skin abnormalities.
 However, some patients still need the skin color of the treated area to be “re-applied” so it appears more “normal”.

 Are You a Candidate for Scar Camouflage?

 You might be a candidate if you meet the criteria below.
 Your scar should be: